-As a private investor managing your own money, you have got a huge advantage over fund managers and professional portfolio managers due to facts you may not even be aware of.
+As a private investor investing your own money, you have got a huge advantage over fund managers and professional portfolio managers due to facts you may not even know.

-Also with public pension systems falling apart around the world, because of ageing populations, making the most of your savings is very important.
+Also with public pension systems falling apart around the world, because of ageing populations, making the most of your savings has become even more important.

 1. You can wait